nimble-dev/nimbleHMC/joss/paper/paper.md

 which provide implementations of MCMC for mainstream use such as `nimble` [@de2017programming], `jags` [@plummer2003jags], `pyMC` [@fonnesbeck2015pymc], and `Stan` [@carpenter2017stan].
-Each such package provides a language for specifying general higherarchical model structures, and supplying data.
+Each such package provides a language for specifying general hierarchical model structures, and supplying data.
 Following specification of the problem, each package generates an MCMC algorithm which specifically samples from the target posterior distribution of the specified model, and executes this algorithm to